Helsinki Budget Travel Tips

-There are plenty of sites that have general tips on saving money in expensive destinations and there are always plenty of deals to be found if you do your research beforehand.
-Here are a few extra tips for you to consider to help you stick to a tight budget during your next trip to the european city of Helsinki.
+There are plenty of sites that have general tips on saving money in luxurious destinations, and there are always plenty of deals to be found if you do your research beforehand.
+Here are a few extra tips for you to consider to help you stick to a tight budget during your next trip to the European city of Helsinki.

 Accommodation in Helsinki

 As with most European cities, a hostel is the most popular choice for visitors on a budget but do bear in mind that cheap here doesn’t mean the same as most other capital cities.
 Expect to pay around 25€ for a bed for the night.

 Eating out in Helsinki

-One of the best ways to save money during your trip is to fill yourself up on the lunchtime buffets (aka lounas buffett) which can be found in most restaurants throughout the city.
+One of the best ways to save money during your trip is to fill yourself up on the lunchtime buffets (aka lounas Buffett), which can be found in most restaurants throughout the city.
 They tend to serve up the same meals as they do during the evening just for a lower price to get people through the door.

 If you’re just after a quick coffee, expect to pay on average of at least 3€ per cup.
-Luckily, Kaffecentralen, which is not too far from Belly, is a great place to find a good cup of reasonably priced coffee.
+Luckily, Kaffecentralen, which is not too far from the Belly, is a great place to find a good cup of reasonably priced coffee.

 Getting around Helsinki

-If you don’t mind walking and exploring the sights, you’ll enjoy Helsinki as it’s easy to get around the city by foot.
+If you don’t mind walking and exploring the sights, you’ll enjoy Helsinki as it’s easy to get around the city on foot.
 But when it comes to areas such as the Sibelius Monument, the local beaches, or attractions such as the Linnanmäki amusement park, public transport is necessary.

-As with most European cities, there isn’t generally much need to rent a car during you time there.
+As with most European cities, there isn’t generally much need to rent a car during your time there.
 Visitors can get a one-day pass that will allow you to travel on buses, trams, the subway, and the ferry.
-This will only cost you around 6.80€ to begin with plus an additional 3.40€ for each extra day.
+This will only cost you around 6.80€, to begin with, plus an additional 3.40€ for each extra day.

 Two of the cheapest ways to travel the city are the trams 3B and 3T.
-These routes of these trams will take you past most of the city’s main sights and attractions and with your day ticket, you can get on and off when you like.
+These routes of these trams will take you past most of the city’s main sights and attractions, and with your day ticket, you can get on and off when you like.

 Look into the Helsinki Card during your stay.
-Depending on how much you’d like to see, you can get a 24hour pass for 34€ and a 48 hour pass for 45€.
+Depending on how much you’d like to see, you can get a 24hour pass for 34€ and a 48-hour pass for 45€.
 This will give you free entry to most of the museums, free public transportation, and free admission to some of the top attractions as well as discounts at restaurants, concerts, and on the ferry to Tallinn.